Certified Veterinary Technicians

 Christine is originally from Rancho Palos Verdes, CA. She has her Bachelors of Science in Fisheries and Wildlife Science from North Carolina State University.
 She also has an Associates of Applied Science in Veterinary Technology from our local CMC and she is a Certified Canine Rehab Assistant.
 Her animal companions include canines Divot, Fiona and Charles the fish.
 In her free time Christine volunteers for numerous events and nonprofit organization throughout the valley and she enjoys travel, surfing, my dogs, hiking, skiing, paddle boarding, good food, wine and movies.

 Terry is married and the mother of 2 grown children.
 She graduated from the CMC veterinary technology program in 1998 and started working for Alpine part-time while going to school.
-Her fur family consists of her pups, Frankie, Mollee and Jack.
+Her fur family consists of her pups, Penny, Mollee and Jack.
 Terry and Mollee have been training and competing in canine agility since 2012.
+Her puppy Penny is also becoming quite the agility dog!
 She loves the special bond that exists with her girlie and would love to talk to you about agility and how it strengthens that bond, if you have an interest in learning about this growing sport.
 Terry has enjoyed working at Alpine because of her tremendous respect for the doctors and staff and the superior level of care provided.
 She appreciates the caring atmosphere for the patients, their owners and the supportive culture within the hospital.
 Terry is passionate about caring for animals and their people.
 When she is not at the practice she enjoys all things outdoors that can be enjoyed in this beautiful valley.

 Beth moved to the Roaring Fork Valley 3 years ago from sunny Hawaii.
 Beth’s experience with animals began years ago on various cattle ranches around the country, primarily working with large animals.
 Beth’s passion and love for all animals landed her here at Alpine where she has enhanced her skills in caring for animals.
 She is a Certified Behavior Consultant and enjoys working with people who want to help their animals work through emotional/behavioral issues.
 When Beth is not at the clinic she spends her time training for triathlons, in hopes of qualifying for the Ironman World Championships.
 Three of her favorite training partners are her dogs Dewey and Lola.
 Screech the cat doesn’t do well with the long workouts so he gets to stay home.